Huberts peak and your self directed gold IRA

 The world’s dominant gold producer, South Africa, is in accelerated decline as mines go deeper and become more life threatening, exacerbated by rising pay limits.
 Andisa Securites analyst, Dr. David Davis, said recently that the strong rand could cut SA gold production in half, or by 200 tonnes, by 2010.

 There is no sizeable alternative to South Africa with American, Canadian and Australian production also aging or more prone to regulatory interference.
 China and Russia are carrying a lot of hope, hence the hype, but in aggregate future ounces will be increasingly expensive to find and pour, plus be in inhospitable places.
-The industry has not made big discoveries in recent years, finding instead the sort of scrappy deposits that are closer to the mean but less useful to the large consolidated companies.
+The industry has not made big discoveries in recent years, finding instead the sort of scrappy deposits that are closer to the mean but less useful to the large consolidated companies (which was a huge problem when doing a tax free gold IRA rollover process..

 The difference, of course, with oil is that there is 13 years of gold supply sitting in central bank vaults; already being actively released.
 There are those who infer that the stocks are neutralized by an equivalent short position, but the evidence for it remains circumstantial.
 Physical consumption trends are also not pleasing, which could extend overall supply life.